jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="date-field" %}

-Note that while input validation is applied, the resulting variable will be plain text, not a special [Python] date object.
+Validation is applied to ensure that the date can be parsed by [`dateutil.parser.parse`].

+Starting with version 0.2.23, the variable resulting from `datatype: date` is a special [Python] object of the class [`DADateTime`], which is a subclass of the standard [Python] class [`datetime.datetime`].
+So if the name of the date variable is `date_of_filing`, then you can do things like:

+{% include side-by-side.html demo="date-demo" %}

+Note that the field on the screen only asks for a date, but [`DADateTime`] represents both a date and a time.
+The time portion of the [`DADateTime`] object will be set to midnight of the date.
+If you want a [`DADateTime`] with a time other than midnight, you can use the [`.replace_time()`] or [`.replace()`] methods of [`DADateTime`] to generate a new object with the same date but a different time.

+Before version 0.2.23, however, the variable that results from `datatype: date` is simply a plain text string.
+This means you will need to use the [`as_datetime()`] function to convert this string to an object if you want to be able to use the comparison operators `<` and `>`.

 For more information about working with date variables, see the documentation for the [date functions].
-These functions are flexible and will work correctly if you give them dates as text, as long as a date can be discerned from the text.
+These functions are generally very flexible about formats, so you can pass a string like `'12/25/2018'` or a date object, and the function will produce the correct result either way.

+In particular, if you want to format a date variable for inclusion in a document or a question, you will probably want to use the [`.format_date()`] method or the [`format_date()`] function.

 If you set a [`default`] value for a date field, write the date in the format YYYY-MM-DD.
 Many browsers have built-in "date pickers" that